mccrowjp/rRNA_pipeline/README.md

 ------------

 1. Make sure all dependencies are installed (see below), and make them accessible to your path.
-2. Databases derived from PR2 with updated taxonomy are included in db/.
+2. Databases for 18S V4/V9 derived from PR2 with updated taxonomy are included in db/.
 Use gunzip to uncompress these files.
+3. Download the full PR2 database (http://ssu-rrna.org/), and add to db/ if you want to use other regions of 18S
-3. Download SILVA NR database (http://www.arb-silva.de/), and add to db/ if you want to use 16S
+4. Download SILVA NR database (http://www.arb-silva.de/), and add to db/ if you want to use 16S
-4. Test the rRNA pipeline:
+5. Test the rRNA pipeline:

 ```bash
 rRNA_pipeline.py --test